• Skip to primary navigation

 Instructions

-• Bake covered for 20 minutes, remove foil and parchment paper and bake for 25 minutes more or until golden brown.
+• Bake for 8-10 minutes or until cookies are golden brown.

 STANDARD FTC DISCLOSURE: